Cascadia Art Museum: Collection and exhibits

 The museum's primary focus is on artwork from the Pacific Northwest from 1880 to 1962, either from artists from the area or related to local places and events.
 Pacific Northwest art from this period, especially the years prior to 1930, has been largely forgotten by museums and collectors according to art historians.
 The region's artwork, according to curator David F. Martin, differs from the rest of the United States because of influences from Native American and East Asian culture.
 The museum features five galleries, which are divided into annual and quarterly rotations, and over 200 works that it leases and borrows from other collections.

-The Cascadia Art Museum has featured works and exhibits from the Northwest Watercolor Society, Peggy Strong, Lance Wood Hart, and Northwest School artists John Matsudaira, Mark Tobey, and Morris Graves.
+The Cascadia Art Museum has featured works and exhibits from the Northwest Watercolor Society, Peggy Strong, Lance Wood Hart, Beulah Loomis Hyde and Northwest School artists John Matsudaira, Mark Tobey, and Morris Graves.
 The exhibits are curated by David Martin of the Martin-Zambito Fine Art gallery in Seattle.